brombal/stylix-docs/markdown/getting-started.md

 This `Emphasize` component simply renders a `<div>` with bold text.
 Because we spread `...props` onto the `$.div` element, it also receives all the style props and children passed from the component that renders it.

+### Allow style overrides with **prop spreading**

-Spreading and destructuring allow you to do many other useful things with Stylix.
+Spreading and destructuring allow you to customize how props are passed to the underlying element.
 For example, If you don't want to allow overriding particular styles, just place them *after* the prop spread.
-In the following example, the `font-weight` property can't be overridden, but other style properties would be passed normally.
+In the following example, the `font-weight` property can't be overridden, but other style props will be passed normally.

 ```tsx-render
 const Emphasize = (props) => (